-The Ignite Fund is supported by The Andy Warhol Foundation for the Visual Arts Regional Regranting Program.
+The Ignite Fund is funded through the generous support of The Andy Warhol Foundation for the Visual Arts Regional Regranting Program.
 The Regional Regranting Program was established in 2007 to recognize and support the movement of independently organized, public-facing, artist-centered activity that animates local and regional art scenes but that lies beyond the reach of traditional funding sources.
 The program is administered by non-profit visual art centers across the United States that work in partnership with the Foundation to fund artists’ experimental projects and collaborative undertakings.

 The 32 regranting programs provide grants of up to $10,000 for the creation and presentation of new work.
 To learn more about these regranting partners and their work, CLICK HERE!

 The Ignite Fund is committed to providing accessible digital and in-person content including:

 - CART Services (Communication Access Real-Time Translation), real-time captioning